St. Peter's Chapel-of-Ease, Hebden

 The bell, although appearing in the estimates above, was not cast until 1847 - six years after the Church was consecrated.
-It was cast under the supervision of Charles and George Mears, who were the master founders of the famous Whitechapel Foundry between 1844 and 1860.
+It was cast under the supervision of Charles and George Mears, who were the master founders of the renowned Whitechapel Foundry between 1844 and 1860.
 They were also responsible for casting "Big Ben" eleven years later.
 Everything apart from the pull rope appears to be original.
 It rings at a frequency of about 470 Hz, or approximately b♭″ in the Helmholtz pitch notation, and has a base diameter of 20" (50.8 cm) and a height of 16" (40.64 cm).

 The church has eleven windows - one at the east end overlooking the alter, one in the west end, eight in the nave, and one in the vestry, all with decorated glass.